skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 While that's running, I'll also work on refining the rest of the code for saving key data files and visualizing the results.

+Alright it looks like everything is running happily on the sample files - I think next steps are just to take care of the revisions, using the full data under the new extraction.
+A bit more cleaning to do, and I'll want to generate some data files to reproduce the figures exactly - but that can wait until I've gotten the final set of figures put together.